 Keep an eye out for the many events held by the Point Loma Artists Association, including an annual art sale.
 Visitors can view many of the artists' work at the Point Loma's Land and Sea Festival, which features games and activities for both children and adults centered around boating, southern California's coastal waters, and the environment.
 Another Point Loma festival not to be missed is the history-oriented Cabrillo Festival, which includes educational activities, cultural demonstrations and traditional folkloric performances.
 And music lovers will thrill over the free, outdoor concerts in the park held throughout the summer as part of the Point Loma Summer Concert Series.

 Point Loma is also home to great wining, dining and craft brew options.
-Hundreds of wines are available to taste and purchase at Wine Steals, where the focus is on unpretentious wine exploration.
+Hundreds of wines are available to taste and purchase at The Wine Pub, where the focus is on unpretentious wine exploration.
 For a uniquely San Diego dining experience, try Fathom Bistro, Bait & Tackle, a gourmet hot dog and craft beer spot in a tiny shack on the Shelter Island Fishing Pier.
 Kegs are stored in the water to keep cold, the menu includes house made sausages, and the views of downtown San Diego can’t be beat in this low-key spot with a perfect So Cal vibe.

 Before you leave the area, you can't miss a Point Loma tradition: Kobey's Swap Meet.
 Some call it an open air market, but it's bona fide swap meet, and it’s huge!
 More than a 1,000 sellers hawk everything from electronics to antiques.
 You have to do some picking and sorting, but patience hunters can be rewarded with incredible finds.